jteijema/asreview-plugin-model-cnn-17-layer/README.md

 ```

 ## Usage
-The new classifiermodel can be used with `-m power_cnn`
+The new classifier model can be used with `-m power_cnn`.

 ## License